robfowler4/robfowler4/README.md

 ---
-<h4>I'm a web developer passionate about making programming knowledge accessible to all and improving my skillset day by day.
-When I'm not coding, you can find me trying to catch up on a list of SNES games that I never got to play as a kid :video_game:</h4>
+<h4>I'm a full stack developer passionate about using programming knowledge to make day to day life easier for everyday people and improving my skillset by learning different languages that I am interested in.
+When I'm not coding, you can find me traveling, spending time with my family, and getting Call Of Duty wins with my friends! :video_game:</h4>

 <br></br>